K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 ## Purpose

+Robot life is hard.
+Even if the general purpose of intelligent robots is, that they should navigate their way through a multitude of quests.
+The futurevision is that robots should tend to find a solution for themselfes, regarding any issue.

+But as for humans, sometimes help of another beeing is needed.
+In this case the help of a human.
+Robots ar limited in sizes, capabilities and knowledge of the world and are still not as adaptable as a human beeing.
+I developed this package to help resolve unsolvable issues, to help developers and robots to aquire even more knowledge and skill of the real world.

-General purpose of this package is it to establish certain functions, which enable the Pr2 Robot to interact with humans in case of some unsolvable Problems, like unreachable objects, unretrievable objects or unplaceable objects.
-Also the robot can use this interactions to solve some deadlocks, like the storageplaces beeing to filled up.
+General purpose of this package is to establish certain functions, which enable the Pr2 Robot to interact with humans in case of some unsolvable Problems, like unreachable objects, unretrievable objects or unplaceable objects.
+Also the robot can use this interactions to solve multiple deadlocks that could occur when interacting with the real world.

+In most cases, interaction with humans is only attempted when the robot finds no other solution.
+It is heavily advised, that the human waits till the robot actively calls for help.

+In all cases the interaction is endet, after the human gave a handshake to the left pr2 gripper.

 ## Usage of interfaces